mohtashim-ali/course-project-the-basis/Scenario Walkthrough.md

 # Scenario Walkthrough

-The program beings with the WalksThroughCustomInput class which acts as a controller.
+The program beings with the WalksthroughCustomInput class which acts as a controller.
 It's role is to recieve the user's expression, alongside ensuring the input is valid for the InputProcessor class.

 In InputProcessor, the input string is converted into a expression which will allow for Expression to compute the answer.
 Once this output is sent to the Expression class,

+Finally, the WalkthroughCustomInput class recieves the computed calcualtion, and prints it into the console.